apache/arrow/docs/source/developers/java/building.rst

         |__ libplasma_java.dylib

-- To build all JNI libraries (Windows) except the JNI C Data Interface library (Please note: Plasma doesn't work on Windows / ORC isn't available on Windows):
+- To build all JNI libraries (Windows) except the JNI C Data Interface library (Please note: Plasma and ORC are not available on Windows):

     .. code-block::